vacant-series/vacant/display-1/assembly-instructions.md

 1. Install https://github.com/vdudouyt/stm8flash
 2. Flash the program

-The on reset the program should turn on all connected segments for a second, so you can see if the display works.
+On reset the program should turn on all connected segments for a second, so you can see if the display works.